Regalia of Romania

 The Regalia of Romania are a set of items which were used for the coronation of the kings and queens of Romania.
-They are currently housed in the National Museum of Romanian History in Bucharest.
-The regalia consist of the Royal Crown (the so-called "Steel Crown"), the Crown of Queen Elizabeth, the Crown of Queen Maria, orbs, the Scepter of King Ferdinand I the Scepter of King Carol II, the Sword of King Carol I and the Royal Mantle.
+They are kept in the National Museum of Romanian History in Bucharest and consist of the Royal Crown (the Steel Crown of Romania), the Crown of Queen Elizabeth, the Crown of Queen Maria, orbs, the Scepter of King Ferdinand I, the Scepter of King Carol II, the Sword of King Carol I and the Royal Mantle.

-Royal "Steel" Crown
+Steel Crown

-The Romanian "Steel Crown" is the crown that was used for the coronation of Romanian kings.
-It was cast of steel from a Turkish cannon that was captured by the Romanian Army during the Siege of Plevna in the Romanian War of Independence (1877-1878).
-King Carol I chose that the crown be made of steel, not gold, to symbolize the bravery of the Romanian soldiers.
-In addition to the absence of gold, the crown contains no precious stones.
-The crown was presented to the king on May 10, 1881, during the ceremonies of his coronation and of the proclamation of Romania as a kingdom.
-On October 15, 1922, the crown was used for the coronation of King Carol I's nephew and successor, King Ferdinand I, as well as the coronation of Romania's last king, Michael I, on September 6, 1940.
-The planned September 1930 coronation of Ferdinand's son, King Carol II, who was the father of King Michael I, never occurred because of his relationship with Magda Lupescu.
+The Romanian Steel Crown, used for the coronation of Romanian kings, was cast from steel from a Turkish cannon captured by the Romanian Army in the Romanian War of Independence (1877–1878) during the Siege of Plevna.

+It was used on May 10, 1881, during the king's coronation and the proclamation of Romania as a kingdom; on October 15, 1922, in the coronation of King Carol I's nephew and successor, King Ferdinand I; and in the coronation of Romania's last king, Michael I, on September 6, 1940.